-The CDC has weighed in on the subject and recommends that nursing facilities take on a multifaceted approach to reduce the number of accidents and injuries.
+The Centers for Disease Control and Prevention (CDC) has weighed in on the subject and recommends that nursing facilities take on a multifaceted approach to reduce the number of accidents and injuries.

-Some things a nursing home can do to prevent injuries includes the following:
+Actions nursing home can take to prevent injuries include:

 - Minimizing the use of sedative medications that are most likely to lead to injury

-- Providing consistent system checks that help to prevent overmedication of residents and the chemical restraint of residents
+- Providing consistent checks to prevent overmedication of residents

-- Engaging in exercise programs and supplementing the residents with vitamin D in order to decrease the rate of injury and improve patient mobility
+- Supplementing the residents with vitamin D in order to improve their mobility

-By taking part in these steps and implementing other safety rules, a nursing home will be able to reduce the chances of injury sustained by their nursing home residents.
+By taking part in these steps and implementing other safety rules, a nursing home will be able to reduce the number of injuries that residents suffer.

-Another way of reducing injury involves hiring quality staff members.
+Another way of reducing injury involves hiring well-trained staff members.
 With more quality medical professionals working at the nursing home, residents can be given more care and individual attention.

-- Ensure that patients are turned in bed more frequently in order to prevent bed sores from occurring
+- Ensure that patients are turned in bed more frequently to prevent bed sores

 - Reassess the mobility issues and safety problems of the residents on a more consistent basis

-- Monitor aspects of the mental health, physical health and medications the residents are taking
+- Monitor the residents’ mental health, physical health, and medications